nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 > 3b1.
 MustDoList shows an error message <br>
   Use case resumes at step 3

-#### Use case 14: Redo task
+#### Use case 13: Select task

 **MSS**

-1. User requests to redo task
+1. User requests to list tasks
-2. MustDoList redo the task <br>
+2. MustDoList shows a list of tasks
+3. User requests to select the index of a specific task in the list
-Use case ends.
+4. MustDoList highlight the selected task in the list Use case ends.

 **Extensions**

 2a.
-The task list is at initial stage
+The list is empty

+> Use case ends

+3a.
+The given index is invaild

-> 2a1.
+> 3a1.
 MustDoList shows an error message <br>
-  Use case ends.
+  Use case resumes at step 3

-#### Use case 15: Unmark task
+#### Use case 14: Unmark task

 **MSS**